 This form is to be completed by September 1 of each year by all Hospice Georgina employees and volunteers, who have previously completed a criminal background check for Hospice Georgina.

 Hospice Georgina relies on a number of specially trained volunteers to support a palliative client's social and emotional needs.
 All palliative care volunteers must complete the Core Concepts in Palliative Care course to do palliative visiting.
 Training is offered in-house at Hospice Georgina.

 Volunteers may visit in a client's home or place of residence, offer telephone support or provide caregiver support.
 Volunteers usually visit weekly and are needed for daytime, evening and weekend visits, depending on client preferences.
 Volunteers may also support children whose parent or sibling is living with a life-threatening illness with activities such as: homework, crafts or reading.
 Volunteers also facilitate groups such as the Willow Cancer Support Group.

-Volunteer-led drop in programs are offered weekly in Sutton to provide caregiver relief and to provide a welcoming atmosphere for leisure and social time with a group who understand what other clients are experiencing.
+Volunteers help engage and support Clients in our weekly Day Hospice program for people with life-threatening illness in Sutton.
+They help to provide caregiver relief and to provide a welcoming atmosphere for leisure and social time with a group who understand what other clients are experiencing.

 2 - Grief support volunteers

 Reaching out for support at the right time can truly make a difference for someone who is grieving.
 After completing bereavement skills training, Hospice volunteers play a key role in helping people along their grief journey.